plone/documentation/docs/developer-guide/create-control-panel.md

 ## REST API compatible control panels

 For better integration between backend and Volto, you can create REST API compatible control panels using the adapter pattern.
 This approach is particularly useful when developing control panels that need to work seamlessly with Volto.

-Create a Python module like `mypackage/controlpanel.py`:
+Create a Python module {file}`mypackage/controlpanel.py` as follows.

 ```python
 from plone.restapi.controlpanels import RegistryConfigletPanel